Food Workers - When Must You Change Gloves?

-The Risks of Not Changing Gloves?
+The Risks Associated with Not Changing Gloves

 There are many dangers associated with not changing your disposable gloves while working with food, particularly when it comes to cross-contamination and hygiene.
 This is especially the case if the food handlers are, for example, handling raw meat at one stage but then going back and handling raw vegetables.
 With raw meat, the worker’s gloves must never leave any traces before handling any other food items.
 Even if the gloves were washed with soap, research shows that even taking this precaution might not get rid of the bacteria on the gloves and could still cause dangerous contamination.